 Keewatin Distribution Centre is a two-building industrial property constructed between 1980 and 1981.
-The property is located at the corner of Keewatin Street and Inkster Boulevard in a well-established area known as Inkster Industrial Park.
-This location is just minutes from both the Trans-Canada Highway and the Winnipeg International Airport.
-Keewatin Distribution Centre is comprised of 201,164 square feet of leasable area and is 75.5% occupied by a mix of national and regional tenants.
+The property is located at the corner of Keewatin Street and Inkster Boulevard in a well-established commercial area known as Inkster Industrial Park.
+This location is just minutes from both the Trans-Canada Highway and the Winnipeg James Armstrong Richardson International Airport.
+Keewatin Distribution Centre comprises 201,164 square feet of leasable area and is 100.0% occupied by a mix of national and regional tenants.
 Key tenants include UPS and Gentek Building Products.